Brandography/handbook/README.md

 # Development at Brandography
 At Brandography, we have some of the best nerds around.
 We love [GIFs](https://media.giphy.com/media/tIjdrTgFkT3kig4DY0/giphy.gif), [dogs](https://cdnbrandog2-c7f.kxcdn.com/wp-content/uploads/2014/01/Roufous-540x540-1.jpg), [tech news](https://news.ycombinator.com/), and [beer](https://media1.giphy.com/media/4JOaSVSBUczAY/giphy.gif).
-If you're wondering what our developers do or might be interested in working on our team, here's how we work.
+If you're wondering what our developers do, or you might be interested in working on our team, here's how we work.

 ## Technology Is Everywhere
 We don't lock our developers in a small, dark room.
 Our team is filled with passionate technologists whose interests expand beyond our doors.
 You are involved at every stage of a project's lifecycle, and we look to you for guidance in its technical direction.